Karaosmanoğlu family

-Founding
+History

 The family descends from the sipahi (cavalryman) Kara Osman Ağa (born in 1666), considered of Turkic origin, from village of Yaya (Zeytinliova) in the district of Manisa.
-Mehmed Çavuş (died in 1644), his father, was a state official (kapıcıbaşı) also from Zeytinliova (at the time Yaya).
+Mehmed Çavuş (died in 1644), his father, was a kapıcıbaşı also from Zeytinliova (at the time Yaya).

 A legend abound the founding of the dynasty states that a peasant was tilling his land when he unearthed six vases.
 Inside each of the vases was a large amount of treasure.
 He reported the find to the local authorities and was told that it was his duty to give five of the vases to the Sultan but he could keep the sixth.
 The peasant, in a show of fealty, sent all six vases to the Sultan.
 When the Sultan learned of the peasant’s sacrifice, he proclaimed that the peasant and his family shall rule the region of Manisa as a reward for his devotion.

 What most likely happened was that a military leader was given control of the region due to the influence he wielded.
 However, the story is divided on whether the military commander was a member of an ayan’s army that took over the region to secure it for his family or if he was bandit warlord that was placated with the gift of land.
 While these stories do not emphasize the devotion to a central imperial authority as the first story, it did show the power of the ayans in relation to the Sultan.
-The Sultan depended on the ayans to collect the taxes and provide armed forces from their provinces until the rule of Sultan Mahmud the Second where he began to centralize the government.
+The Sultan depended on the ayans to collect the taxes and provide armed forces from their provinces until the rule of Sultan Mahmud II where he began to centralize the government.
 These versions of the founding shows the weakness of the central government that could not defend a rich province from an internal threat and decided to placate the threat in a bid to rule over it.

-During the Reign of the Ottoman Empire

 Before Mahmud II implemented his reforms, the Karaosmanoğlus wielded considerable influence.
-In the 1787-92 conflict against the Russians, the family actively supported the war effort, catching the attention of the Sultan.
-As a reward, they received various prestigious positions, significantly boosting their economic strength.
-Members of the family assumed roles such as asmutesellim of Aydın, muhafiz (commander) of Izmir, mubayaacı (agent for wholesale grain purchase) of the quay of Izmir, or voyvoda (warlord) of Turgutlu, Menemen, and Bergama.
+During Russo-Turkish War (1787-1792), the family actively supported the war effort, catching the attention of the Sultan.
+As a reward, they received various positions, significantly boosting their economic strength.
+Members of the family assumed roles such as asmutesellim of Aydın, muhafız (commander) of Izmir, mubayaacı (agent for wholesale grain purchase) of the quay of İzmir, or voyvoda of Turgutlu, Menemen, and Bergama.
 Through strategic appointments in key offices with trade-regulating capabilities, the Karaosmanoğlus emerged as one of Anatolia's most influential families.
 However, their power waned during Mahmud II's era of centralization.